yizheng1709/Pokemon-Fan-Club/README.md

     git clone <github-repo-code>

-Go to the first level directory that contains all of MyLife's folders.
+Go to the first level directory that contains all of this repo's folders.

     bundle install #this will install any necessary gems